-For 25 of these real-life matrices, the backward error violates the deterministic, worst-case bound γ_n due to a large amount of underflow, which is not included in our standard floating-point model (1.2).
-We filter these matrices out and plot the result for the remaining 1138 matrices in Figure 4.8a.
-Then we use these computed LU factors to solve the system Ax = b and measure the backward error using (4.3).
+For 25 of these real-life matrices, the backward error violates the deterministic, worstcase bound γ_n due to a large amount of underflow, which is not included in our standard floating-point model (1.2).
+We filter these matrices out and plot the backward errors for the LU factorization for the remaining 1139 matrices in Figure 4.8a.
+Then we use the computed LU factors to solve the system Ax = b.
 For an additional 195 matrices, we are unable to compute a solution because the U factor is singular.
-We are left with 943 matrices, for which we plot the results in Figure 4.8b.
+We are left with 944 matrices, for which we plot the linear system backward errors in Figure 4.8b.

-The probabilistic bound holds with $\lambda=1$ for all but two matrices for LU factorization and increasing λ to 2.26 makes it hold for every matrix; it holds for every matrix for the solution of Ax=b.
-The probabilistic bound often exceeds the actual error by still one or two orders of magnitude but is closer to the actual backward error than the deterministic bound by several orders of magnitude.
+The probabilistic bound holds with $\lambda = 1$ for all but two matrices for LU factorization and one matrix for the solution of Ax = b.
+Increasing λ to 2.26 makes it hold for every matrix.
+The probabilistic bound often exceeds the actual error by still a few orders of magnitude but is closer to the actual backward error than the deterministic bound by several orders of magnitude.